infomongo/infomongo.github.io/_posts/2020-10-01-trumps-plan-to-steal-the-election.md

 <p>&nbsp;</p>
 </div>

 This article in The Atlantic, [The Election That Could Break America][atl], crystalized some thoughts for me.
 (The article sparked a lot of debate, and it is fairly terrifying.)
-Initially, I thought Trump was just generally trying to undermine our faith in the election, to excuse a defeat.
+Initially, I thought Trump was trying to undermine our faith in the election, to excuse a defeat, should he lose.
 But now, I think he has a plan to try to steal the election.

 [atl]: https://www.theatlantic.com/magazine/archive/2020/11/what-if-trump-refuses-concede/616424/